The University of Alabama logo

 Campus Identity

 The University of Alabama is a large public university in Tuscaloosa, AL. Approximately 33,227 students are enrolled.
 Admissions are accessible with a 77% acceptance rate.
+The campus sits on Warrior Lake, just 4 miles from the water.
 Greek life is active on campus.
 CollegeCove's campus safety score is 49/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 The University of Alabama is a large public university in Tuscaloosa, AL. Approximately 33,227 students are enrolled.
 Admissions are accessible with a 77% acceptance rate.
+The campus sits on Warrior Lake, just 4 miles from the water.
 Greek life is active on campus.
 CollegeCove's campus safety score is 49/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 77%